-For some types of services, your PCP may need to get approval in advance from our plan or medical group (this is called getting "prior authorization").
+For some types of services, your PCP may need to get approval in advance from our plan (this is called getting "prior authorization").
 See Chapter 4, Section 2.1 for information about which services require prior authorization.

 What if a specialist or another network provider leaves our plan?